TokamakUI/Tokamak/README.md

 }
 ```

-This allows you conforming to `PureLeafComponent` instead of `PureComponent`,
+Thus your components can conform to `PureLeafComponent` instead of
-which allows you to avoid `children` argument in a `render` function when you
+`PureComponent`, which allows you to avoid `children` argument in a `render`
-don't need it.
+function when you don't need it.

 ### Hooks